 PS5 Pro: everything you need to know

-Cutting to the important info, the PS5 Pro release date is November 7 and you can place a PS5 Pro pre-order right now too as stock has been steady since pre-orders began back on September 26.
+Cutting to the important info, the PS5 Pro release date was November 7, 2024, and you know buy a PS5 Pro with stock readily available.

-For a bit of background, the PS5 Pro is set to be a seriously capable console offering boosts to performance across the board.
-The big three upgrades of a larger GPU, advanced ray tracing, and Sony’s own AI-driven upscaling tech, PlayStation Spectral Super Resolution (PSSR) are all exciting propositions and could bring games more to life than they’ve ever been.
+The PS5 Pro is a seriously capable console offering boosts to performance across the board.
+The big three upgrades of a larger GPU, advanced ray tracing, and Sony’s own AI-driven upscaling tech, PlayStation Spectral Super Resolution (PSSR) are all exciting propositions and, from our testing, bring games more to life than they’ve ever been.

 PS5 Pro: cut to the chase

-PS5 Pro pre-orders started on September 26 at PlayStation Direct, while other retailers began listing PS5 Pro pre-orders on October 10.
+For some background, PS5 Pro pre-orders originally started on September 26 at PlayStation Direct, while other retailers began listing PS5 Pro pre-orders on October 10.

 In conjunction with the PlayStation 30th Anniversary Collection pre-orders that began on the same day, demand proved very high indeed for the PS5 Pro, and the console sold out twice during the day on both sides of the Atlantic at PlayStation Direct.

 The cold, hard numbers of the GPU upgrade are that the PS5 Pro will have 67% more compute units and 28% faster memory; resulting in 45% faster rendering of in-game action.
-Complement this with the boost to ray-tracing capability, PSSR (the AI-driven upscaling tech), games are in for a heck of a boost with greater resolution and faster, smoother framerates being achieved.
+Complement this with the boost to ray-tracing capability, and PSSR (the AI-driven upscaling tech), and the results are impressive.
+Games can offer both fidelity and performance at the same time now, and the results can be breathtaking.

-Which brings us to the optional 4K UHD Blu-ray disc drive, confirmed to be an optional feature of the PS5 Pro.
+On to the 4K UHD Blu-ray disc drive, which is a separate entity to the console and something that it is compatible with, rather than comes with.
 This will sting a bit for those enthusiasts who want the most performant console, and have large physical game collections as they’ll need to fork out some extra cash.

-We now know that the PS5 Pro shares the same design language as the PS5 Slim.
+The PS5 Pro shares the same design language as the PS5 Slim and the wider PS5 family.
 It’s cut from exactly the same cloth and looks incredibly familiar and similar with sweeping curves, a white and black aesthetic, and a ‘fanned’ flare design.

 The main difference that we can tell, from afar, is the inclusion of the black strips in the center of each side.
 We don’t know whether these are extra fans or just a design decision.

-All in, from a size and a dimension perspective, it looks like it can be a straight swap – the PS5 Pro fitting exactly in the same kind of space that your current PS5 does.
+All in, from a size and a dimension perspective, it looks like it can be a straight swap – the PS5 Pro fitting exactly in the same kind of space that your current PS5 does, although it is about as tall as the launch model of the PS5.

-The question of whether or not you should pre-order a PS5 Pro is an interesting one.
+The question of whether or not you should buy a PS5 Pro is an interesting one.

 To start things off, putting it bluntly, the punchy price may make the decision up for many people.
 A list price of $700 or £700 is an incredible amount of money for a home console.

-For those without a PS5 already, if you’ve waited for the game library of the PS5 to fill out and are solely interested in finding a way to play those existing games then the ‘base’ or standard PS5 or PS5 Slim will be more than enough for you.
-It’s a splendid console that offers a whole host of attractive features and means to get the most out of games and presents them beautifully.
-We’re also seeing semi-regular price drops now given the console is nearly four years old (at time of writing) so you can probably save money in the process.
-With the announcement of the Pro, we might even see further price cuts and deals on the Slim model.
+For those without a PS5 already, if you’ve waited for the game library of the PS5 to fill out and are solely interested in finding a way to play those existing games then we recommend at least considering the PS5 Pro now.
+It presents the best and arguable definitive way to enjoy PS5 games and get the most out of the games (especially if you have a 120Hz display).
+Having said that, if you’re not a graphics obsessive, and given the high price, if you can’t stretch to $700 / £700 as a newcomer to the PS5, then the ‘base’ or standard PS5 or PS5 Slimill be more than enough for you.
+It’s still a splendid console that offers a whole host of attractive features and means to get the most out of games and presents them beautifully.

 Will the PS5 Pro support 8K?